wp-plugins/image-slider-responsive/readme.txt

 A WordPress Image slider based on FlexSlider to display image slider on post, page or theme.
 It's an easy, simple & responsive slider, which looks awesome in every single theme.

-Just create your slides from the Slider menu & paste the following shortcode where you want to display this theme:
+Just create your slides from the Slider menu & paste the generated shortcode where you want to display this slide:

-`[all_slider]`

-Or you can paste following to add slider to your theme:

-`<?php echo do_shortcode('[all_slider]'); ?>`

-If you want to use multiple slider at diffrent page or post at your theme write the following code

-`[slider][slides image_link=''][/slider]`

-Repeat "[slides image_link='']" as many image as you want.
-Inside image_link='' put you image link like "http://lorempixel.com/400/200/sports/1/"

-<h1>Features</h1>

-1. Fully Responsive
-2. Unlimited Slides
-3. Supported in all major browsers
-4. Hardware accelerated touch swipe support
-5. Custom Post and Shortcode system

 == Installation ==